MerginMaps/docs/src/layer/value-select/index.md

 On the other hand, <QGISHelp ver="latest" link="user_manual/expressions/functions_list.html#uuid" text="UUID" /> (Universally Unique Identifier) is guaranteed to be unique and will not be changed when synced.
 Therefore, we recommend using UUID if you want to add new values during the survey.
 :::

-When you open the field with **Value Relation** in the <MobileAppNameShort />, you will be able to select values from the list.
+When you open the field with **Value Relation** in the <MobileAppNameShort />, you will be able to select a value or multiple values from the list.

 ![Mergin Maps mobile app value relation multiple selection](./mobile-form-value-relation.jpg "Mergin Maps mobile app value relation multiple selection")

 ## Drill-down forms
 Drill-down or cascade forms enable to list values in a field depending on a value selected in another field.

 :::tip Example project available
 Clone <MerginMapsProject id="documentation/form_setup" /> to explore drill-down forms.